Sunlight can help our mental outlook and help us feel

 your neck, ears, eyes, and scalp.

-UV ray protection, to prevent eye damage that may lead to cataracts.
+UV ray protection, to prevent eye damage.

 Loose-fitting, tightly woven clothing that